 Waste Generation and Disposal

 The towing industry generates a significant amount of waste, including old or damaged vehicle parts, used oils and fluids, and worn-out tires.
-Proper disposal and recycling of these materials are essential for reducing the environmental impact.
+Proper disposal eta recycling of these materials are essential for reducing the environmental impact.
 Tow truck operators should adhere to waste management regulations and promote recycling and responsible disposal practices.

 Community Noise Pollution